What Are The Best Jobs You Can Get with An MBA?

 Takeaway: Strategy consulting firms are a major draw for MBAs looking to shift industries, countries, and income levels.

-2. From Engineer to Tech Product Manager
+From Engineer to Tech Product Manager

-Case Study: Michael, a software engineer, pursued an MBA at Stanford to pivot into product management.
+Case Study: Michael, a software engineer, pursued an at Stanford to pivot into product management.
 Today, he leads a cross-functional team at Google, managing a product used by millions.

 Career Growth Pathways Post-MBA